 I’m just going to say it: the state of SaaS SEO content today is sorry.
-Marketers are too wrapped up in getting high scores in their SEO platforms (which usually means copycat content).
+Marketers are too wrapped up in getting high scores in their SEO platforms (which usually translates to copycat content).
 And they’re paying too little attention to brand-building, thought leadership, and differentiation.

 Ranking is, of course important — you need your prospects to find your content.
 But it’s possible to accomplish much more than increasing traffic.
-Your content has the power to increase marketing-sourced revenue if it’s written with a business goal in mind.
-To turbocharge your SEO content, give it a marketing point of view (POV).
+Your content has the power to increase drive demo requests if it’s written with a point of view (POV) that gets your prospects’ attention.

-A POV in marketing is a belief or stance on an issue.
+A brand POV is a belief or stance on an issue.
 It’s a perspective that serves to emphasize your positioning and the unique value you deliver — the differentiators that matter to your prospects.
 Points of view are related to (but not the same as) your messaging platform.

-You’ll want to establish marketing POVs on a variety of issues, which may include:
+You’ll want to establish brand POVs on a variety of issues, which may include:

 - Customer pain points